No-go theorems for pointwise-defined spinorial quantum fields: Acknowledgements

 \section{Acknowledgements}

-The author thanks Adrian Kent for interesting discussions and Jan Głowacki for useful feedback on the first draft of this paper.
-The author is funded by a studentship from the Engineering and Physical Sciences Research Council.
+The author thanks Adrian Kent for interesting discussions, Jan Głowacki for useful feedback on the first draft of this paper\sam{, and an anonymous reviewer for clarifying the proof that a finite Lorentz-invariant measure must be concentrated at the origin}.
+The author is funded by a studentship from the Engineering and Physical Sciences Research Council, Grant No. 2882481.
+The author states that there is no conflict of interest and declares that the data supporting the findings of this study are available within the paper.

 \onecolumngrid \begin{appendix}